The Odyssey of Flight 33: Production notes

 Serling originally developed the idea for the show when he learned that American Airlines had a mockup of a 707 interior, previously used for flight attendant training, that they would make available to TV or film production companies.

 Serling's brother, aviation writer Robert J. Serling, helped Serling with the cockpit dialogue for the show by discussing the show's premise with a Trans World Airlines captain; after the show aired, several pilots later wrote to say that they thought the cockpit dialogue was among the most authentic ever in a television show.

-The Brontosaurus model and miniature jungle set from the 1960 film Dinosaurus! were used for the stop motion animation.
+The brontosaurus model and miniature jungle set from the 1960 film Dinosaurus! were used for the stop-motion animation.

-LaGuardia Airport, although it had opened in October 1939 (and thus was open during the second half of the 1939–40 World's Fair held in New York), was not officially named after Mayor Fiorello H. La Guardia until 1947; up to that point, its official name was New York Municipal Airport.
+LaGuardia Airport, although it had opened in October 1939 (thus was open during the second half of the 1939–40 World's Fair held in New York City), was not officially named after Mayor Fiorello H. La Guardia until 1947; up to that point, its official name was New York Municipal Airport.
 However, the nickname "LaGuardia Field" was in common use two weeks after the airport opened.